 - Many of our students publish in national and regional journals and magazines while still completing the undergraduate program.

 - Select students are sent to the AWP (Associations of Writers and Writing Programs) conference for real-world professional networking – an experience that most undergraduate writers can only dream about!

 - Employers in virtually every industry cite “strong written communications skills” as “essential” – especially in higher-tier and management positions.
 So whether your dream is to be an author, a journalist, or CEO of a Fortune 500 company…studying writing can help get you there.

 Converse has a long history of developing award-winning writers and scholars.
-Current students and recent grads have earned such awards as:
+Our majors have earned such awards as: